imodeljs/frontend-sample-showcase/docs/Contributing.md

 ## UI Component

 The UI component is the component users will interact with in the sample.
 Typically this would be a component related to iModel.js, however, it is not limited to just iModel.js.
 Any React component will do just fine.
-Imports in this file are sensitve as they need to be accessible to the editor as well as to the showcase app, check the [Imports section](#imports) for more info.
+Imports in this file are sensitive as they need to be accessible to the editor as well as to the showcase app, check the [Imports section](#imports) for more info.

 ### Using iModel.js in your sample